PredixDev/px-mixins-design/README.md

-# Mixins
+# px-mixins-design

 The Predix UI Mixins module is a fork of the inuitcss [Mixins](https://github.com/inuitcss/tools.mixins) Module and contains mixins for use across other Predix UI modules.

 ## Dependency

-Predix UI's Mixins module depends on one other PX module:
+The px-mixins-design module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)